 As noted by BioOne, an improper diet is a pervasive and serious issue in pet birds.
 That’s especially true for those of the psittacine (parrot) family.
 Our knowledge of how to care for these unique animals in captivity is still evolving.
 For now, pellet foods are believed to offer a more balanced, effective diet for parrots.

-However, parrots can be awfully picky about their food.
+However, parrots can be picky about their food.
 Pellets, despite being healthy, aren’t always the most enticing option.
 That’s why it’s a wonderful idea to give your parrot fresh:

 Social time is important for parrots, especially solo birds without a companion.
 Spending time with your parrot will reinforce your bond, but most importantly, it serves as enrichment.
 Depending on the activities you choose, it can even be exercise too.
 Try letting your bird: